iapyeh/GGeditor/docs/Tutorial.rst

 Tutorial
 ********

+The GGeditor assumes a scenario that

+#. you already have a project repository in the Github, and
+#. you already have a project in the readthedocs.org which corresponds to that repository.

+Because that the Github and the readthedocs.org accept reStructuredText or markup formats only.
+You have to build the documentation in markup or reStructuredText formats.
+But you are suffering on creating document with markup or reStructuredText formats.

-This is the flow to work with the GGeditor to build your documentations in the Github:
+This is the flow chart of working with the GGeditor to build your documentations:

 \ |IMG1|\

-The GGeditor assumes a scenario that you already have a project repository in the Github, and you have already created a project in the readthedocs.org for that repository.
-Your want to build the whole documentation for your project in markup or reStructuredText format.
-But you are suffering on creating document with markup or reStructuredText format.
+This tutorial would not go through all the possible routes in the flow chart.
 Here are the guidelines of what in this tutorial :

 #.
 The tutorial will start from creating a new document in the Google Docs.
 #.
 The new file will be named “Tutorial”.
 It has a heading, an image and an admonition which is created from the sidebar of the GGeditor.